Tickaroo/tikxml/docs/AnnotatingModelClasses_0_9.md

 </book>
 ```

-You can define arbitrary many `@ElementNameMatcher` to resolve polymorphism.
+You can define arbitrary many `@ElementNameMatcher` to resolve polymorphism when the xml tag name differs from the classes.
 Since resolution of polymorphism is done by **checking the xml element name (tag name)** the `<book>` can only have
 one single `<author />` tag, because we can't use xml element's name as property anymore (as we did with `@PropertyElement`).